 23rd December 2015 5.30PM – Hello Dr Brooks, hello Mr Reynolds….

 The good news is that your blah blah blah (bowel) test results are clear….but

 You have a problem with your prostate.
 Based upon your PSA level you probably have prostate cancer.
-I am going to need to do an internal rectum examination, is that ok?
+I am going to need to perform an internal rectum examination yo confirm, is that ok?

 Mind – Well No!

 Mind racing.
 BP bursting.
 Sweating.
 Flushed ….

 Considering the situation and the perspective (he is a doctor this is his job, this is not just a man you talk ‘cars’ with, he is a professional), However, in reality, in the moment?
 Good luck with being rationale.